NVIDIA/air_sdk/docs/content/docs/airapi.md

 <a name="air_sdk.air_api.AirApi.authorize"></a>
 ### authorize

-Authorizes the API client using either a pre-generated bearer token or a username/password.
+Authorizes the API client using either a pre-generated API token, a service account username/password, or a pre-generated bearer token.
 Callers MUST pass either a valid `bearer_token` or a `username` and `password`.
+The `password` argument may either be an API token or a service account password.
 After successfully authorizing, all subsequent API calls will include the authorization token provided by the AIR API. **Note:** This is called once automatically when an AirApi object is instantiated.